w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/speakers-identified.md

 <i>Consistent speaker name in transcript</i>

 <b>Procedure</b>
-1. Check for any speakers in the audio or video content.
+For each media alternative:
-2. Check that each speaker in the audio or video is consistently identified in the transcript.
+1. Check that each speaker in the audio or video is consistently identified.

 <b>Expected results</b>
-* #2 is true.
+* #1 is true.
 :::